Read more about Fun Family Games

 2-4 players • 40 min

 Matter is a fun board game of elements that requires critical thinking to control areas of the board for points.
+If you like to test your skills, this will quickly become one of your favorite family board games to play together!
+Full of entertainment and strategic thinking, you and your opponents will have to overcome challenges using pure wit and savvy.
 A cross between rock paper scissors and chess, you’ll use elements in this strategy game to make sense of problems and use critical thinking to solve them.
 Compete for score tiles by strategically placing your elements and markers.
 The player with the highest value element adjacent to a score tile will win those points, and the player with the most points at the end wins!
-Tag this one as a great family board games for adults.
+Tag this one as a great family board game for adults.

 Plan it Out then Dish 'em Out